Oliiveralien/ELITE-Tutorial/README.md

 If this error happens: "Could not load library libcudnn_cnn_infer.so.8.", you need to install cudnn with version 8.
 See this issue [here](https://github.com/vladmandic/sdnext/discussions/540).
 CUDA 12.8 + cuDNN 8.9.7 works on RTX 3070.

+If you want to rent a remote GPU, check out [Vast](https://vast.ai/) or other platforms.

 ### Pretrained Models